ChhaviShree/ChhaviShree/README.md

 - 👋 Hi, I’m Chhavi Shree
 - 👀 I’m interested in web development
-- 🌱 I’m a thirdyear btech student,Cse
+- 🌱 I’m a 3rd year btech student,Cse branch
 - 💞️ I’m looking to collaborate on projects on web developments
 - 📫 How to reach me linkedin- www.linkedin.com/in/chhavishree001
 --email id-ansikachhavi003@gmail.com